peterneutron/powergrid/README.md

 # PowerGrid
 <img width="688" height="760" alt="powergrid" src="https://github.com/user-attachments/assets/079dae0c-5cad-4221-86fd-d45b1ea450ee" />

-PowerGrid is a macOS power management testbed composed of:
+PowerGrid is a macOS power management tool composed of:
 - A root daemon that monitors battery/adapter state and applies charge-limiting logic.
 - A SwiftUI menu bar app that installs the daemon and provides controls and status.